 Lihou is a small island situated just off the west coast of Guernsey and accessed by a causeway at low tide for about two weeks every month.
 Lihou island has had a facinating and varied history as well as having interesting wildlife, both above and below the high water mark.

-In 1995 the States of Guernsey bought Lihou Island and house to guarantee the people of Guernsey and visitors alike, access to this beautiful and inspiring island.
+In 1995 the States of Guernsey bought Lihou Island and house to guarantee access for the people of Guernsey and visitors alike.
 The general public are welcome to visit the island when the causeway is open.
 The Environment Department of the States of Guernsey are responsible for the island whilst The Lihou Charitable Trust are responsible for the house and its grounds.

 The Lihou Charitable Trust is a Guernsey Registered Charity CH178 and also a member of the Guernsey Association of Charities No. 265.
 The Bailiff of Guernsey, Richard Collas is the Patron.